-And see the interview in an article below with Harmony, who lives at one of our sheltered schemes.
+And see the interview on page 7 with Harmony (third from left above), who lives at one of our sheltered schemes.
 She describes her journey from first moving into her sheltered flat to now voting alongside City Councillors on the high-level decisions about the city's council housing.